christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-07-26-dsca-water-system.md

 ## Dawni's Overage
-As stated, a catastrophic leak occurred over a 30-day period at Dawni's house in November of 2018.
-This was partly due to a lack of shut-off valve on home-owner side of her meter, but was also partly due to a faulty shut-off valve on the DSCA owned side of the meter.
+As stated, a catastrophic leak occurred over a 30-day period at Dawni's house in October of 2018.
+This was partly due to a faulty shut-off valve on the DSCA owned side of the meter.
+[Here is her explanation of what happened](https://gateway.ipfs.io/ipfs/QmNWox1ETbBXxjA3QM2ZyySxjs2XbNozkjLaVK6HgV7nrR).

 Here are two images of her meter setter, clearly showing the shut-off valve in the 'off' position and clearly emitting a significant quantity of water: